-The distributed implementation of Algorithm 1 as described in Section III-B requires to feedback 2K+1 real numbers for each iteration.
-So, denoting by I the total number of iterations of Algorithm 1, the total amount of data to feedback is I(2K+1) real numbers.
+The distributed implementation of Algorithm 1 as described in Section III-B requires to feedback 2K + 1 real numbers for each iteration.
+So, denoting by I the total number of iterations of Algorithm 1, the total amount of data to feedback is I(2K + 1) real numbers.
 As for the value of I, although general formulas are not available, it should be stressed that Dinkelbach's algorithm is guaranteed to have a super-linear convergence rate, which typically results in convergence in a handful of iterations.
 The numerical results to be provided in Section IV corroborate this point.

-On the other hand, a centralized implementation would require the knowledge of all channels $\{\boldsymbol{H}{k,n}\}{k,n}$, for a total of $2N_RN_TKN$ real numbers to feedback2.
+On the other hand, a centralized implementation would require the knowledge of all channels $\{H{k,n}\}{k,n}$, for a total of $2N_RN_TKN$ real numbers2, plus $N_T(N_T+1)K$ real numbers3 because the optimal K covariance matrix need to be fed back to the users.
 So, for typical values of N and K, the feedback required for a centralized implementation of Algorithm 1 is much higher than for the proposed distributed implementation.